zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

   * *export TF_VAR_deploy_SQLMI='Boolean that sets whether or not to deploy SQL Managed Instance, for this scenario we leave it set to true'
   * *export TF_VAR_deploy_PostgreSQL='Boolean that sets whether or not to deploy PostgreSQL Hyperscale, for this scenario we leave it set to false'

-    > **Note: If you are running in a PowerShell environment, to set the Terraform environment variables, use the _Set-Item -Path env:_ prefix (see example below)**
+    > **Note: If you are running in a PowerShell environment, to set the Terraform environment variables see example below**

     ```powershell
     $env:TF_VAR_gcp_project_id='azure-arc-demo-xxxxxx'